portela/NCO/README.md

 It should be noted that increasing the resolution impacts the minimum frequency (and also the quantization error).
 For example, a `C_PHASE_WIDTH` of 32 bits will provide a very fine phase resolution but will also result in a very low minimum frequency (as shown in the table below).

-The maximum frequency is defined as half the `fclk`, but the output waveform at this frequency will be of poor quality, essentially a square wave at half the `fclk` — which doesn’t require an NCO, just a single FF (or a analog PLL on a FPGA).

 ```math
 f_{res} = \frac{360°}{2^{C\_PHASE\_WIDTH}}
 ```